Irreducible modules for equivariant map superalgebras and their extensions: Notation and Preliminaries

-Since $\lie g$ is a finite-dimensional simple Lie superalgebra, $A$ is an associative, commutative, finitely generated algebra with unit, $\Gamma$ is a finite abelian group acting on $\g$ and $A$ by automorphism, and such that its action on $\maxspec (A)$ is free, then every finite-dimensional irreducible $\Gga$-module is isomorphic to $\cal V(\pi)$ for a unique $\pi \in \cal P$.
+For most finite-dimensional simple Lie superalgebras, it is known that every finite-dimensional irreducible $\Gga$-module is isomorphic to $\cal V(\pi)$ for a unique $\pi \in \cal P$.
 This was proved by Savage when $\g$ is a basic Lie superalgebra (see \cite[\textsection 7]{savage14}), by Bagci when $\g$ is a Lie superalgebra of Cartan type (see \cite[Theorem 4.3]{Bag15}), and by the first author, Moura and Savage when $\g$ is a queer Lie superalgebra (see \cite[Theorem~7.1]{CMS15}).
-In Section \ref{sec:periplectic}, we will show that, if $\g$ is of type $\lie p$, then every finite-dimensional irreducible $\Gga$-module is also isomorphic to $\cal V(\pi)$ for a unique $\pi \in \cal P$, and that $n = 1$ for all $\sfm$.
+In Section \ref{sec:periplectic}, we will show that, if $\g$ is of type $\lie p$, then every finite-dimensional irreducible $\Gga$-module is also isomorphic to $\cal V(\pi)$ for a unique $\pi \in \cal P$, and that $n = 1$ for all $\sfm \in \Supp_*(\pi)$.
 This completes the classification of finite-dimensional irreducible modules for equivariant map superalgebras associated to finite-dimensional simple Lie algebras.

-Moreover, if $\lie g$ is a finite-dimensional simple Lie superalgebra of type II, $\lie q$, $H$, $S$ or $\tilde S$, then every finite-dimensional irreducible $\Gga$-module is isomorphic to $\cal V(\pi)$ for a unique $\pi \in \cal P$ with $n = 1$ for all $\sfm$ (these modules are called evaluation modules by Savage, see \cite[Definition~5.2]{savage14}).
-It is important to remark that if $\lie g$ is of type I, there exist finite-dimensional irreducible $\Gga$-modules which are isomorphic to generalized evaluation modules but not to evaluation modules \cite[\textsection 4]{rao13}.
+Moreover, if $\lie g$ is of type II, $H$, $S$ or $\tilde S$, then every finite-dimensional irreducible $\Gga$-module is isomorphic to $\cal V(\pi)$ for a unique $\pi \in \cal P$ with $n = 1$ for all $\sfm \in \Supp_*(\pi)$ (these modules are called evaluation modules by Savage, see \cite[Definition~5.2]{savage14}).
+It is important to remark that if $\lie g$ is of type I, then there exist finite-dimensional irreducible $\Gga$-modules which are isomorphic to generalized evaluation modules but not to evaluation modules (see \cite[\textsection 4]{rao13}).

-\begin{remark} Let $n, n' \ge 0$ with $n' \leq n$, let $\sfm$ be a maximal ideal in $A$, and let $V$ be a $\ga/\sfm^{n'}$-module with corresponding representation $\rho \colon \ga/\sfm^{n'} \to \lie{gl} (V)$.
-Since $n' \leq n$, then $\sfm^n \subseteq \sfm^{n'}$, and therefore we have a canonical projection $\pi \colon \ga/\sfm^n \twoheadrightarrow \ga/\sfm^{n'}$.
+\begin{remark} Let $n, n' \in \bb Z_{> 0}$ with $n' \le n$, let $\sfm$ be a maximal ideal in $A$, and let $V$ be a $\ga/\sfm^{n'}$-module with corresponding representation $\rho \colon \ga/\sfm^{n'} \to \lie{gl} (V)$.
+Since $n' \le n$, then $\sfm^n \subseteq \sfm^{n'}$, and therefore we have a canonical projection $\pi \colon \ga/\sfm^n \twoheadrightarrow \ga/\sfm^{n'}$.
 We can thus regard $V$ as a $\ga/\sfm^n$-module with representation given by $\rho \circ \pi$.